Showing all 10 results

 By Stephen Barstow.
 2014.
 304 pages.

 This book is such a gem.
-In “Around the World in 80 Plants”, Barstow shows us how many (80!) perennial vegetables can be easily integrated into our gardens & diets.
-The book includes terrific photos & horticultural information as well as cultural & culinary notes about each of the plants profiled.
-The write-ups are fantastic & are written in a very engaging style that will make you want to grow & eat most – if not all – of what is described.
-Many of the selections are ornamental as well as edible (“edimentals“), making it as great a reference for edible landscapes & teaching gardens as it is for permaculture homesteads.
+In “Around the World in 80 Plants”, Barstow shows us how many (80!) perennial vegetables can be easily integrated into our gardens and diets.
+The book includes terrific photos and horticultural information as well as cultural and culinary notes about each of the plants profiled.
+The write-ups are fantastic and are written in a very engaging style that will make you want to grow and eat most – if not all – of what is described.
+Many of the selections are ornamental as well as edible (“edimentals“), making it as great a reference for edible landscapes and teaching gardens as it is for permaculture homesteads.
 Andrew says, “This is the single most interesting book I’ve read in five years.”
-Plant nerds will love this book, & people that are not yet plant nerds may just become one after leafing through these pages.
+Plant nerds will love this book, and people that are not yet plant nerds may just become one after leafing through these pages.

 “Blackberries in July: A Forager’s Field Guide to Inner Peace” by Tom Titus$12.00